 POSITION TYPE: Full Time Position Open Until Filled

 APPLICATION PROCESS: Applicants must complete a Town Employment Application form: https://duncanaz.us/home/opportunities/job-listings-town/.
 Resumes, cover letters, and copies of certifications can be attached to the completed Employment Application.
-Application Forms are available at Human Resources, Town of Duncan, 506 South East Old West Highway, Duncan, Arizona 85534, Phone: (928) 965-3034 Fax: (928) 359-9146.
+Application Forms are available at Human Resources, Town of Duncan, 506 South East Old West Highway, Duncan, Arizona 85534.
+Phone: (928) 359-9146.

 SELECTION PROCESS: Applications will be screened for the minimum qualifications and special requirements.
 Incomplete applications will not be considered.
 Applicants invited to in-person interview may be subject to a background check.